akrossu/SimpleAndClean/README.md

 ## Overview

 **SimpleAndClean** aims to deliver as clean of a UI as possible without nipping functionality.
-Designed with Vencord in mind, it ensures seamless integration and customizability for both casual users and developers alike.
+It ensures seamless integration and customizability for both casual users and developers alike.

 Please note this is an active project—if you encounter issues or visual inconsistencies, open an issue so I can fix it promptly.
 Thank you for supporting the theme! :3